cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 Headers are a concept within Kafka since v0.11.0, and I’d argue a little more powerful than HTTP headers.
 The biggest benefit is that headers in Kafka are actually byte arrays.
 Meaning header values allow for more complex encodings, unlike HTTP where header values are generally textual.

-However, because of the need to encode these headers a certain way, the producer and consumer must agree on some encoding for them to understand the contents of the headers.
+However, because of the need to encode these headers a certain way, the producer and consumer MUST agree on some encoding for them to understand the contents of the headers.

 It is important to note that since Kafka is architected as a producer and consumer messaging service, any consumer ingesting message will see the contents of the headers.
 I do not think this affects zero trust, but it is something to think about when we write the technical specification for zero trust.